‘Honestly a dream’ – Mae Muller confirmed to represent UK at Eurovision

 “That has been on my lips and in the brain and in the soul and on the nails.”

+The singer, who was born in 1997 – the year the UK last won at the contest, also revealed she had been keeping the news secret for two months.

-I Wrote A Song was co-written with Brit Awards-nominated songwriter Lewis Thompson, who has worked with acts including David Guetta and Joel Corry, and Karen Poole, whose has been behind hits by Kylie Minogue and Lily Allen.
+I Wrote A Song was co-written with Brit Award-nominated songwriter Lewis Thompson, who has worked with acts including David Guetta and Joel Corry, and Karen Poole, who has been behind hits by Kylie Minogue and Lily Allen.

 Muller added: ”I’m so excited to participate in Eurovision this year and represent the UK.